As their business grew, Browning's owner approached me to transform their DIY'd logo design into a full-fledged corporate identity.

 🔶Revamp, not replace

-Since customers were already familiar with the triple-diamond symbol, we sought to revamp rather than replace it.
+Since customers were already familiar with the triple-diamond icon, we chose to revamp rather than replace it.

 🎨 Keep brand colors

-Retain the existing brand colors, as they had already been used in office decor and other semi-permanent applications.
+Retain the existing brand colors, which had already been used in office decor and other permanent applications.

 🤝Personal Touch

-As a small business with Albertan roots, the company wanted to convey a sense of personal care within the new identity.
+As a small business with Albertan roots, the company wanted to convey a sense of community connection within the new identity.

 This was one of my first freelance projects.
 After a few attempts at freelancing marred by inconsistent process and endless revisions, this project was, comparatively, a breeze.
 Both the client and I were happy with the results, and the design and hand-off processes were much smoother than before.